Ferdinand (film): Plot

-In Spain, a calf named Ferdinand lives with other bulls at Señor Moreno's "Casa del Toro", where they are trained for bullfighting.
-Ferdinand is a pacifist and loves flowers, causing his fellow calves Valiente, Guapo, and Bones to mock him.
-The matador arrives, and the calves' fathers fight to impress him.
-Ferdinand's father is picked, so Valiente crushes Ferdinand's favorite flower in retaliation.
-Ferdinand's father does not come back from the ring, and Ferdinand runs away from Casa del Toro to a flower farm owned by Juan and his daughter Nina, who, unaware of his past, adopt him for their own.
+In Spain, a calf named Ferdinand lives with other bulls at the Casa del Toro, whose owner Señor Moreno trains them for bullfighting.
+Ferdinand is a pacifist, which his peers mock him for.
+When the matador arrives, and the fathers fight to impress him, Ferdinand's father, Raf, is picked.
+When his father never comes back from the ring, Ferdinand runs away from the Casa del Toro to a flower farm owned by a man named Juan, whose daughter Nina adopts him.

 Years later, Ferdinand has grown into an enormous but still gentle bull.
-Juan determines that Ferdinand looks too scary to take along to the annual Flower Festival at Ronda, as in previous years.
+One day, Ferdinand looks too scary to take along to the annual flower festival in Ronda, as in previous years.
 Ferdinand follows them anyway, but is stung by a bee and panics, accidentally destroying the town square and wreaking havoc in a china shop.
-Animal Control officers deem him dangerous, and take him away before Juan and Nina can explain.
+Animal control officers deem him dangerous and take him away before Juan and Nina can explain.

-The officers give him to Casa del Toro, where he reunites with Valiente, Bones, and Guapo, plus new additions such as Lupe, a female goat, and two new bulls, Angus and Maquina.
-Ferdinand tries to escape, but is stopped by three German Lipizzan horses, Klaus, Greta, and Hans.
+The officers return him to the Casa del Toro, where he reunites with Valiente, Bones and Guapo, as well as Lupe, a goat, and two new bulls, Angus and Maquina.
+Ferdinand tries to escape, but is stopped by three Lipizzan horses of German origin named Klaus, Greta and Hans.

 The next day, snooty matador El Primero arrives, needing a bull for his final bullfight before retirement.
-Moreno puts all the bulls in a ring to fight it out, but Ferdinand refuses to take part, causing a chain of mishaps when he tries to help Guapo recover from a stage fright-induced faint.
-El Primero gives Moreno two days to get the bulls into shape.
-Guapo is sent to a chop house, and Valiente informs a horrified Ferdinand that non-fighters now become meat.

-The next day, Ferdinand begins to bond with the other bulls; they along with Lupe challenge the horses to a dance-off, with Maquina helping them win.
-Valiente mocks the bulls for wasting valuable practice time, causing the other bulls to reluctantly abandon Ferdinand and return to training.
+His assistant Moreno puts all the bulls in a ring to fight it out, but Ferdinand refuses to take part, causing mishaps when he tries to help Guapo recover from a stage fright-induced faint.
+El Primero gives Moreno two days to get the bulls into shape while Guapo is sent to a chop house as non-fighters now become meat.
+The next day, Ferdinand begins to bond with the other bulls, but Valiente mocks them for wasting valuable practice time, causing them to reluctantly abandon Ferdinand and return to training.